New Rules May Ease Base Access for Veterans and Caregivers

 Some veterans and caregivers seeking installation access for shopping, medical appointments, or other services may have a quicker path through the gates under new rules announced Nov.
 15 by the VA and DoD.

-Veterans without a Veteran Health Identification Card and eligible caregivers can enroll for regular base access at their installation’s visitor center using a driver’s license or non-driver’s identification card, providing the card complies with the REAL ID Act.
+Veterans without a Veteran Health Identification Card and eligible caregivers can enroll for regular base access at their installation’s visitor center using a driver’s license or non-driver’s identification card, as long as the identification complies with the REAL ID Act.
 Learn more about nationwide REAL ID compliance at this link.
 The changes will not affect those who access installations using retiree ID cards or other non-VA-provided identification.

 The three-step enrollment process, according to a VA news release: